CharlotteStiller/mid-bootcamp-project-classification/README.md

-3. **Analyse and vizualize the data in Tableau** analyze certain characteristics / the differences between the people who accepted the offer vs people who did not accept the offer.
-Plot average Q1-Q4 balance vs Offer Accepted.
-Provide the values of averages as labels.
-Consider a similar analysis for Household Size vs average balances for each quarter.
-You would observe a huge jump in average balance from Q1 to Q2 for households with size 8. - Try and explain that jump.
-Hint: Check the number of records we have for such customers.
-Do you see any anomaly.
+3. **Analyse and vizualize the data in Tableau**
 - There is a huge jump in average balance from Q1 to Q2 for households with size 8.
 - The explaination of the jump is begründet in dem verhalt, dass nur ein Kunde aus 18.000 dieses Merkmal aufweist und somit der Durchschnitt aus einem Einzelfall gebildet wird.